TBDA-Classes/2025G2/docs/ui_ux/ui_ux_research.md

 - Provides **trend indicators** showing improvements or regressions.
 - Can include **export to CSV/XLSX** for reporting and analysis.

-**Why it matters:**
-Different CNC programs may have drastically different energy demands.
-The `ProgramEnergyTable` allows engineers to identify high-consumption programs, optimize machining parameters, and evaluate the cost-benefit of energy-saving measures.
-It bridges operational data with financial and sustainability perspectives.

 ---

 #### **3. `EnergyHistogram`**